 Mount and Use VHDX on VirtualBox

-1) After downloaded the pre-installed virtual machine VHD/VHDX file (it comes as a compressed EXE file) from Microsoft, make sure to extract it by opening the EXE file.
+1) After downloading the pre-installed virtual machine VHD/VHDX file from Microsoft, extract it by opening the EXE file.

-2) Create a Windows 2012 server virtual machine on VirtualBox as below.
+2) Create a Windows 2012 server virtual machine in VirtualBox as below.
 Make sure to select ‘Use an existing… disk’.
-Click on the browse button and browse the extracted VHD file.
+Click on the browse button and locate the extracted (or converted) VHD/VDI file.

-3) That’s it, now you can power on the virtual machine.
-That will be running on the VHD (or the VDI file) you have downloaded.
+3) Power on the virtual machine.
+That will be working from the VHD (or the VDI file) you downloaded/converted.

-It’s a great advantage of Oracle VirtualBox that supports multiple virtual hard disk formats like VHD, VMDK, HDD, and their VDI.
+It is one of the best features of VirtualBox which supports multiple virtual hard disk formats like VHD, VMDK, HDD, and their VDI.

-I’m sure this guide is useful in converting VHDX file to VDI, then use it and older format of VHD on Oracle VirtualBox to run pre-installed Windows Operating System.
+Hope this guide is useful in converting the VHDX file to VDI or VHD, and then using it in VirtualBox to run the pre-installed Windows Operating System.
 By the way, this method is applicable to Windows, Linux, and macOS hosts as long as you have the latest VirtualBox.